 Assistant Professor of Bioengineering and of Genetics

 Current Research and Scholarly Interests The Fordyce Lab is focused on developing new instrumentation and assays for making quantitative, systems-scale biophysical measurements of molecular interactions.
-Current research in the lab is focused on two main areas: using microfluidic tools we have already developed to build ground-up quantitative models of how gene expression is regulated, and developing new tools to explore protein-protein interactions.
+Current research in the lab is focused on three main platforms: (1) arrays of valved reaction chambers for high-throughput protein expression and characterization, (2) spectrally encoded beads for multiplexed bioassays, and (3) sortable droplets and microwells for single-cell assays.

 Professor of Genetics and of Pediatrics, Emerita

 Current Research and Scholarly Interests Functional consequences and pathogenetic mechanisms of mutations and microdeletions in human neurogenetic syndromes and mouse models.
 Integration of genomic information into medical care.

 Donald Kennedy Chair in the School of Humanities and Sciences and Professor of Genetics

 Current Research and Scholarly Interests The long term goal of our research is to understand how proteins fold in living cells.
 My lab uses a multidisciplinary approach to address fundamental questions about molecular chaperones, protein folding and degradation.
 In addition to basic mechanistic principles, we aim to define how impairment of cellular folding and quality control are linked to disease, including cancer and neurodegenerative diseases and examine whether reengineering chaperone networks can provide therapeutic strategies.

 Reed-Hodgson Professor in Human Biology and Professor of Genetics and of Obstetrics/Gynecology (Reproductive and Stem Cell Biology)